 - Dark blue indicates work was not completed in a past iteration

-Click any ID link to visit the detail page of a story or defect.
+Select any ID link to visit the detail page of a story or defect.

 User stories and defects that are in the iteration, but do not roll-up to a portfolio item, can be found in the US and DE cells.

-View the burnup chart
+View the Burnup Chart

 By default, the chart burns up all points or counts from all user stories and defects from all direct features in the Features list.
 For derived features, only work assigned to the scoped project in the selected release is reflected in the chart.

-Click a row to scope the chart to just that feature or group of user stories.
+Select a row to scope the chart to just that feature or group of user stories.

-Hover over a point in the chart to access more details in a pop-up:
+Hover over a point in the chart to access more details in a popup:

 See the table below for details on each chart field: